Robin Guthrie: Career

 Guthrie's most recent releases are Emeralds (2011) and two collaboration albums with Harold Budd, Bordeaux and Winter Garden (with Eraldo Bernocchi) (both 2011).

 He played guitar on the Telefon Tel Aviv track "The Sky Is Black", from The Birds EP (2012).
 Guthrie released Fortune, his newest full-length album on 26 November 2012.

-In 2015, Guthrie and friend Mark Gardener of Ride wrote, performed and recorded an album Universal Road together.
+In 2015, Guthrie and friend Mark Gardener of Ride wrote, performed and recorded the album Universal Road together.

-Guthrie currently tours live under the name "The Robin Guthrie Trio" consisting of himself, Steve Wheeler (on bass) & Antti Mäkinen (on drums).
+Guthrie currently tours live under the name "The Robin Guthrie Trio" consisting of himself, Steve Wheeler on bass and Antti Mäkinen on drums.

 He has been living in France with his wife Florence since 2001.

 Recording and production work

 In 1985, Robin Guthrie produced Felt's fourth studio album, Ignite the Seven Cannons, and in 1987, he produced The Gun Club's fourth studio album, Mother Juno in Berlin.
 In 1990 he produced Lush's second EP Mad Love and a few other songs scattered on various compilation albums.
 He went on to produce their 1992 debut album Spooky and Black Spring EP (1991).

 In 2005 Guthrie mixed Amber Smith's third studio album entitled RePRINT which brought the band an international breakthrough.